Indeximal/riscv-emulator/README.md

 ## TVM rv32ui reverse engineering
 The program should load to 0x80000000, both in 32 and 64 bit, and start execution there.
+However, it is PIC (except for optional memory protection I think).

 ### CSRs
 - `mhartid` must read 0, else the test stalls.